 When your air conditioner starts to make strange noises, does not cool well, or the air coming out of the vents smells strange, it is time to call a professional.
 Air conditioning problems do not get better with time and rarely go away if ignored.

-Unfortunately, a large percentage of Grand Junction homeowners brush aside small air conditioning problems, hoping they will resolve on their own.
+Unfortunately, a large percentage of homeowners brush aside small air conditioning problems, hoping they will resolve on their own.
 When a small problem is ignored month after month and becomes a catastrophic equipment failure, the repair can be extremely expensive and in some cases, the equipment can’t be repaired.
 When repair is not an option, it is time to buy a new air conditioning unit.

 Whether it is a small fix or complete heating and air unit replacement, Field Plumbing & Heating has experienced professionals ready to help.
 But before things start to fail or break down completely, let us offer an affordable preventative maintenance agreement plan.

-With our Michigan company handling your HVAC maintenance, you never have to worry about unexpected costs or degrading system performance.
+With our company handling your HVAC maintenance, you never have to worry about unexpected costs or degrading system performance.
 Call us at 269-674-3839 and rest easy knowing your HVAC unit will be working at peak efficiency for many seasons to come.
 Request air conditioning service online today.

-Do you hear a hissing or rumbling sound coming from the air vents in your Michigan home?
+Do you hear a hissing or rumbling sound coming from the air vents in your home?
 Or maybe the air seems to come out of the vents too slowly and your rooms are not as cool or as warm as they should be?
 Both of these problems are a result of improperly sized ductwork.
-Older homes in Grand Junction are notorious for having ductwork problems, and Field Plumbing & Heating has at least one air duct replacement project every week.
+Older homes in are notorious for having ductwork problems, and Field Plumbing & Heating has at least one air duct replacement project every week.

 A functioning air conditioning unit is only part of your home’s heating and air system.
 Once the air is cooled, the ductwork distributes the conditioned air throughout the house before returning it to the unit.
 Ductwork needs to be properly sized using a duct sizing calculator.